 I shrugged.
 "I wouldn't say that."

 Karl seemed deflated in that moment, as though I had taken something away from him.
 I saw his shoulders slump and his arms lower.
-It was vaguely imperceptible, but an empath never misses those kinds of things.
+It was a vaguely imperceptible shift, unidentifiable to anyone but an empath.
 He tapped on the steering wheel for a moment with two fingers before abruptly turning off the air.

 "Lucky man," he said simply.
 Then, he fell remarkably silent.

 We were winding around coiling back hills, breezing through neighborhoods for which I had no name other than "San Francisco".
 But I knew enough to know they each had their own moniker and culture and zip code.
 I was glad, in my condition, to be in a place where I felt like a complete foreigner.
 New territory.
 The best part, for me, of unchartered land, is the abject newness that blankets everything, the blank slate it offers.
-There are no old memories or associations, no visuals you can’t erase around any corners.
+There are no old memories or associations, no ineradicable visual around every corner.
 Everything is fresh and fascinating.
 You can write all new stories and hear yourself think.

-And yet, I admitted, lately when I landed back in my own city it felt almost just as foreign, except not new or blank.
-It felt like someplace I used to know but had now just been dropped in the center of by a force over which I had no control.
-I didn’t really feel like I belonged there anymore at all, but I didn’t know where I did belong.
+And yet, I admitted, lately when I landed back in my own city it felt almost just as foreign, except not new and not blank.
+It felt like someplace I used to know but had just been dropped in the center of by a force over which I had no control.
+I didn’t really feel like I belonged there anymore, but I didn’t know where I did belong.
 All I knew was that I felt a bit like I was shedding a skin, slowly detaching from its sides.
 Just when I would actually glide out of it, I had no idea.
 But clearly, it would have to happen.

 I kind of missed Karl’s voice, or at least my response to it.
-As long as he was talking I did not have to sit there and think about what the hell I was going to do about the man I’d left in the South Bay, who I was still picturing in the street even though I knew better.
+As long as he was talking I did not have to sit there and think about what the hell I was going to do about the man I’d left in the South Bay, the man I was still picturing in the street even though I knew better.
 It was almost dusk.
-I imagined him in front of his computer, working.
+I saw him in front of his computer, working.
 Was he thinking about me?

 Karl was lost.
 My destination was a private street, tucked away and easy to miss, and he was flustered looking for it.
 I called the sister-friend who waiting on me to deliver an ETA and she gave brusque directions on speaker to help Karl turn around.
 Being the efficient multitasker she is, she suggested I just stay in the car and we would continue on to our next destination to save time.

 Karl pulled up the steep driveway where my girl hobbled out in her boot, fresh from knee surgery.
 He made some casual joking comments about her injury as he pulled my suitcase out of the trunk, and she laughed good-naturedly.
-Naturally, he took this as an invitation to ask her something about the neighborhood, a question she answered in her signature no-nonsense tone that says she won’t be answering anything else.
+Naturally, he took this as an invitation to ask her something about the neighborhood, a question she answered in her signature tone that most clearly indicates that she’s responding to the final question of the exchange.
 Down below, another car arrived to carry us on.

 Karl gingerly sat my tote bag on top of my suitcase inside her garage and nodded with a tiny smile.
-“Maybe she will move here,” he said to her, clearly unable to resist one last comment.
+“Maybe she moves here,” he said to her, clearly unable to resist one last comment.

-She came up for air after a moment, smirking as she studied my face.
+She came up for air after a moment, half-smiling as she studied my face.
 “Girl.
 I know.”